-Anne has been creating dynamic, memorable, curiosity-driven workshops and conferences for top-notch researchers since 2006.
-Lean-to Collaborations combines her experience as a senior program director, science facilitator, evaluator, and team coach to create conditions for vividly interconnected research.
-She calls it “beyond science as usual”.
+Anne has been creating dynamic, memorable, curiosity-driven workshops for top-notch researchers since 2006.
+Lean-to Collaborations combines her experience as a senior program director, research facilitator, evaluator, and team coach to create conditions for vividly interconnected research.
+She calls it “beyond research as usual”.

-While working at the Academies, a committee member once exclaimed, “You’re like a social worker for scientists!”
-That’s a pretty accurate description.
-(The committee member didn’t realize it, but Anne really does have a Master’s degree in social work from the University of Pennsylvania.)
+While working at the US Academies of Sciences, Engineering, and Medicine, a committee member once exclaimed, “You’re like a social worker for scientists!”
+That’s a pretty accurate description of my not-so-easy-to-describe career.
+They didn’t realize it, but I happen to have a Master’s degree in social work from the University of Pennsylvania.

-Anne is Membership Chair for the International Network for the Science of Team Science, a member of the International Association of Facilitators, a Lifetime Member of Girls Scouts of the USA, and volunteers as a coach for Girls on the Run.
+I am a member of the International Network for the Science of Team Science, the International Association of Facilitators, the National Organization of Research Development Professionals, and a Lifetime Member of Girls Scouts of the USA.

 “Anne’s skillset, generosity, and competence have kept us moving forward.
 She is schooled in team dynamics and operational procedures.
 I have hired, fired, and contracted with hundreds of individuals and businesses.
 She’s been essential.”